Oil States International, Inc. (OIS) has great growth outlook for 2020

 Oil States International, Inc. (NYSE:OIS) trade information

-Despite being 0% in the red today, the stock has traded in the green over the last five days, with the highest price hit on Monday, Oct 26 when the OIS stock price touched $2.91-1 or saw a rise of 14.43%.
-Year-to-date, Oil States International, Inc. shares have moved -84.73%, while the 5-day performance has seen it change -16.44%.
-Over the past 30 days, the shares of Oil States International, Inc. (NYSE:OIS) have changed -8.79%.
+Sporting 12.05% in the green today, the stock has traded in the green over the last five days, with the highest price hit on Monday, Nov 02 when the OIS stock price touched $2.84-1 or saw a rise of 1.73%.
+Year-to-date, Oil States International, Inc. shares have moved -82.89%, while the 5-day performance has seen it change -1.76%.
+Over the past 30 days, the shares of Oil States International, Inc. (NYSE:OIS) have changed 3.72%.
 Short interest in the company has seen 2.75 Million shares shorted with days to cover at 0.

+Wall Street analysts have a consensus price target for the stock at $4.98, which means that the shares’ value could jump 78.49% from current levels.
+The projected low price target is $2.8 while the price target rests at a high of $7.
+In that case, then, we find that the current price level is +150.9% off the targeted high while a plunge would see the stock lose 0.36% from current levels.

 Oil States International, Inc. (OIS) estimates and forecasts